I’ve stayed in countless hotels in China over the years.

 6. Fliggy Hotel (within Alipay)

-If you want to pay for anything while you’re in China, you’re going to want to download Alipay.
+If you want to pay for things with your phone while you’re in China, then you should download Alipay.

 But Alipay isn’t just for payments, it’s basically a way to organize your whole life.
-One of the extra features is hotel bookings, and Alipay has partnered with Fliggy Hotel for this.
+One of the extra features is hotel bookings, and Alipay has partnered with Fliggy Hotel (for locals) and Trip (for foreigners).

 Pros: You can feel safe knowing that Alipay only partners with legitimate businesses.